monster-js/docs-v1/docs/component.md

 }
 ```

-To use the pipe inside the component's logic we can inject `PipeService` into our component's constructor.
+To use the pipe inside the component's logic we can inject pipe into our component's constructor.

 Ex.